texfaq/texfaq.github.io/FAQ-rerun.md

 ---
+title:  ''Rerun'' messages won't go away
 section: Common misunderstandings
 date: 2014-06-10
 ---

-# ''Rerun'' messages won't go away

 The LaTeX message ''Rerun to get crossreferences right'' is supposed to warn the user that the job needs to be processed again,